wilddeer/blog/_posts/en/rare-species/2013-11-28-nintendo-dsi.md

 	</table>
 </div>

-As expected, the browser's support for fancy new features isn't huge: it supports `Media queries`, `opacity` and `box-sizing`.
+As expected, the browser's support for fancy new features isn't huge: it supports `Media queries`, `opacity`, `box-sizing` and `text-shadow` without blur.
 [Modernizr](//modernizr.com)'s `box-sizing` test returns a false negative result.
 Turns out, the browser understands the CSS-property, but doesn't react in any way to the `style.boxSizing` javascript property (including the Opera-prefixed variant).

 ###Fonts